Griffon26/taserver/README.md

     C:\Games\Tribes Ascend\Binaries\Win32
     ```

-4. Modify `controller_dll` under the `[gameserver]` section in `data/gameserverlauncher.ini` to
-   point to the downloaded TAMods-Server.dll.

-5. Install python 3
+4. Install python 3

-6. Install the gevent module for python.
+5. Install the gevent module for python.
 From an administrator command prompt you should be able
    to do it with:

     ```